 Using the Hyundai Ioniq 5 as an example, we’re using the price displayed directly from Hyundai’s website.

-Here’s how it works with a 24 month contract with a deposit of £5,000, a comparable mileage package to what you get with a car subscription, which is 1,000 miles per month, or 10,000 annually.
+Here’s how it works out.
+With a 24 month contract and a deposit of £5,000, a comparable mileage package to what you get with a car subscription:

 If you were to subscribe to the Ioniq 5 with Wagonex on the same terms, this is the price you’ll pay: